How to Keep a Goal Journal: 7 Tips & Strategies

 7. Review Your Goals

-The great thing about goal journals is that at any time, you can freely check your past entries.
+The great thing about goal journals is that you can freely check your past entries.
 This helps you stay on track and ensure you are on course to achieving your objectives.

 You should ask yourself: What progress have I made on these goals?
 What challenges have I faced?
 What lessons did I learn?

 Be honest and consider how the progress on your goals is moving along.
-If it’s not meeting your expectations, no need to be hard on yourself.
+No need to be hard on yourself if it’s not meeting your expectations.
 Take these experiences as a learning lesson to do better the next time around.

 You might not be 100% clear on what you want, but by reviewing your goals regularly, you can aim for your ideal destination.